James Durbin (singer): The Beast Awakens (2020–2021)

 In October 2020, Durbin revealed he had signed with Frontiers Records and was working on a "pure heavy metal" album.
 The Beast Awakens was released on February 12, 2021, under the Durbin moniker.
 Alongside Durbin, who performs lead vocals and rhythm guitar, the album also features drummer Mike Vanderhule and bassist Barry Sparks.

 From the New World (2022)

 Durbin appeared on Alan Parsons' 2022 album, From the New World, singing "Give 'Em My Love".

+In the same year he was among the founding members of Cleanbreak.

 Screaming Steel (2023–present)

 Durbin's second heavy metal album under his moniker, Screaming Steel, was released on February 16, 2024.
 He released the title track to the album along with a music video.

-As of 2024, Durbin performs with eight different bands including the 1980s tribute band, Tainted Love, the yacht rock tribute band, Mustache Harbor, the 1980s metal tribute band, Mëtal Strëet Böyz, and his own 1970s and 1980s tribute band ,The Lost Boys.
+As of 2024, Durbin performs with eight different bands including the 1980s tribute band, Tainted Love, the yacht rock tribute band, Mustache Harbor, the 1980s metal tribute band, Mëtal Strëet Böyz, and his own 1970s and 1980s tribute band, The Lost Boys.